 The Ethics Code does not expressly prohibit outside employment of County officials or employees, and it may be permitted as long as there is no nexus between the employee's County position and the proposed outside employment.
 The Commission has issued many opinions over the years regarding the propriety of various outside employment situations.
-The goal of the Commission in rendering opinions on outside employment issues is to prevent harm to the trust of the public that County officials and employees are not using their respective County positions for personal gain, and to prevent or minimize conflicts or the appearance of conflicts.
+The goal of the Commission in rendering opinions on outside employment issues is to prevent the harm to the public trust if an appearance is created that incorrectly gives the public the impression that County officials and employees are using their respective County positions for personal gain.
+An additional goal is to prevent or minimize conflicts or the appearance of conflicts.
 The conclusions reached by the Commission turn on the application of the Ethics Code and its prior opinions to the facts presented in each individual scenario.
-Certain questions or factors, however, are considered most often, including:
+Certain questions or factors, however, are considered most often in outside employment matters, including: